 Being in Rome, Paul preaches the Gospel of Jesus to the Romans.
-Three days after Paul gets to Rome he sends word for Jewish pioneers to come to see him.
+Three days after Paul gets to Rome, he sends word for Jewish pioneers to come to see him.
 Thus, numerous Jews in Rome come.
 Paul teaches them about Jesus and the realm of God.
-Some accept and become Christians, however, others don’t accept.
+Some accept and become Christians.
+However, others don’t get it.

 Key Verse related to Paul for